 In his role, White put in nine to 11 hour days at the sledge hockey and golf competitions, and in between those events, he provided medical support to athletes from all over the world at the Sheraton Hotel – the de facto athletes’ village – in downtown Toronto.
 He was part of the team supporting the largest Invictus Games to date, with over 550 competitors from 17 nations competing in 12 sports.
 Sledge hockey, also called para ice hockey, was a demonstration sport at this year’s Invictus, giving White the chance to work with players who, in some cases, had never been on the ice before.
 White says treating para-athletes does require some unique consideration.
 Sledge hockey players use sticks with dagger-like picks on the end to propel themselves, and their sleds, across the ice.
 An athlete who is paralyzed might not feel a poke in the abdomen from one of those picks, and need treatment after a cut goes unnoticed.
-But whatever the concern, White’s priority is making sure all athletes reach their goals.
+But whatever the concern, White’s priority is making sure everyone reaches their goals.

 “Our military services have always stood behind us.
 This was an opportunity for me to give back.”

 The athletes he has worked with are enthusiastic when discussing his attributes.
 Steve Arsenault, a competitor on Canada’s sledge hockey team, says “Jason has taken the time to understand athletes with disabilities and their sport.
 I have never met any therapist more caring about individual athletes.”
 Kelly Russell, a Canadian Rugby Olympian, says “As a high performance athlete, competing for Canada over the past 12 years, I can honestly say that Jason is one of the best.”